This post may contain affiliate links that earn me a commission at no additional cost to you.

 It’s been great for me to be able to give her a puree pouch for breakfast or lunch when I’m busy doing dishes or cleaning the house.
 She’s able to feed herself which is still developing great food sensory.

 There’s no right or wrong way of introducing foods to your child.
-Look for the signs, do your research to figure out what works best and take on what you and your baby are willing to!
+Look for the signs, do your research to figure out what works best, and take on what you and your baby are willing to do!

 Crying it out method

 A tough challenge when it came to parenting was learning how to get my daughter to sleep through the night.
 I thought I would never get a full night’s sleep ever again, we had tried every method.
 We tried setting the room to a calm ambiance, letting herself soothe, giving her rice cereal before bed but every night, she would scream and cry until being picked up and nursed back to sleep.

 When it came to the thought of letting her cry it out, it was hard on my mental.
 I remember feeling ashamed when I did research and saw women commenting on how the method was basically neglecting your child and how they would never do such a thing to a baby, how selfish it was to put yourself first.